Depending on how little you like to know beforehand, the following may contain spoilers for Agent Carter. You have been warned.

 The second season of Agent Carter will see Peggy going through a lot of changes.
 It is 1947, and the landscape of the science world is beginning to evolve.
 As Peggy heads to Hollywood, she will encounter new characters (including a new love interest) as well as a look at race relations and the entertainment industry in the mid-twentieth century.

 All of these details were discussed by executive producers Tara Butters and Michele Fazekas in an interview with Entertainment Weekly, but two of the most interesting points of focus were the season’s new villain and the show’s connection to Doctor Strange.
-The broader details on these have been known for some time (writer Shawn Madden covered pictures of one and details on the other), but Butters and Fazekas go a little bit more in-depth.
+The broader details on these have been known for some time, but Butters and Fazekas go a little bit more in-depth.

 Speaking of villain Whitney Frost (Wynn Everett), Fazekas noted that her origin story will be told in full.
 Not only will the audience get to see her evolution, but the fourth episode will explore her backstory and why she turned out the way she did.